-Wong Ka Long is considered as a sculpture master in the traditional sense despite his young age.
+Wong Ka Long is considered as a sculpture artist in the traditional sense despite his young age.
 He has many public works commissioned by the government, institutions and private sectors.
 For this occasion, we have invited him to present some of his sculpture works to be scattered within the charming and relaxing environment of Taipa Village as a way to promote the cultural and artistic scene outside the conventional gallery space.

 This interactive outdoor exhibition aims to encourage audience to explore different sculptures of the artist in Taipa Village, enticing them to discover the artworks in different areas, and be inspired by the cultural charm of the village when strolling around.
 The sculptures will embody the artist’s creativity and the character of Taipa Village.

-In continuity with previous initiatives to promote art in the public space, Wong Ka Long is a sculpture master who accepted our invitation to propose an outdoor installation that thoughtfully engages with the passersby.
+In continuity with previous initiatives to promote art in the public space, Wong Ka Long is a sculpture artist who accepted our invitation to propose an outdoor installation that thoughtfully engages with the passersby.
 By utilising over the years’ military helmets with different decorative paintings as an alternative sculptural object in his art pieces, they have become one of his signature elements as a way to bind West and Eastern cultures and forge new meanings in each exhibition.

 This time, the helmets are bound together by a string and hung like bells, enticing the curious visitors to swing them to get some sort of sound or even write on them as a praying wish.
 In addition, these “helmet bells” are housed in a bigger structure made of bamboo.
 There are two locations with these bamboo structures and both of them have a different shape: a bell tower, and a tea house.
 The latter is also lit up at night, producing a mystical environment which adds another dimension to the piece and may correlate to a famous expression “art is the highest form of hope” (Gerhard Richter, 1982).
 Under this premise, each visitor may swing the bell and make a wish.